NS: Is it Qualles or Qual'-les?

 So, that's how the naivete continued.
 That's where my head (was) when (the period play "A Song For My People") came along at the Taper.
 They wanted me badly enough as a director and since it was based on prior material they probably figured I couldn't screw it up too badly as a writer.
 They went ahead and said, "Good.
 Fine."

-One night after one of the runs, a person came up to me and said...an agent...said, "Are you represented?"
+One night after one of the runs, a person came up to me ... an agent ... and said, "Are you represented?"
 And I was delirious, my break as a director.
 And she said, "A director?
 No. Writer."
 Eight years of school down the tubes.
 That was the spark.
 My head was turned somewhat.
 But, I had no sense of the craft.
 Never taken any classes.
 So I started to study the form.

 (By watching and analyzing) television and film.
 Primarily, television because growing up I was never a big fan of TV or a film buff.
 Back in Long Branch we didn't have a whole lot of movie houses around.
 (Just) one good drive-in.